-Provides a special "Chimney" effect that circulates the cold air through the housing of the heater and keeps a room warm.
+Provides a special "Chimney" effect that circulates the cold air through the housing of the heater and keeps a room warm at all times.

-A 2kW oil filled radiator from DeLonghi will heat up a large room in a matter of minutes, thanks to the innovative technologies that are utilized in this model.
+A 2kW oil filled radiator from DeLonghi will heat up a large room (of up to 75 m²) in a matter of minutes, thanks to the innovative technologies that are utilized in this model.
 The best solution for your house, especially if you don't have a central heating system.

 Anti-frost protection, Overheat protection

-The cord is quite short (only 1.3 metres).
+The power cord is quite short (only 1.3 metres).

 Although this heater may look like a regular oil radiator, thanks to the special oil-free technology it can heat up twice as fast and without any annoying sounds or smells.

-Thanks to its high power, this 3kW fan heater will make the room warm in no time, while the adjustable thermostat will keep the temperature at the desired level.
+Thanks to its high power, the 3 KW fan heater will make the room warm in no time while the adjustable thermostat will keep the temperature at the desired level.

-The fan works loudly at maximum power setting.
+The fan operates loudly at maximum power setting.

 This horizontal fan will come in handy both at home and in the office.
-It will keep you warm when it's cold outside and help you cool off in summer with its cold blow function.
-It's completely harmless for health, made out of sturdy plastic that won't overheat even after a long use.
+It will keep you warm when it's cold outside and help you cool off in summer, thanks to its cool blow function.
+It's completely harmless for health and the sturdy plastic housing won't overheat even after a long use.

 Anti-frost protection, Overheat protection

-A relatively low-weight appliance (10.8kg) is supplied with 4 castor wheels and an ergonomic handle that ease the transportation significantly.
+A relatively low-weight appliance (10.8 kg) is supplied with 4 castor wheels and an ergonomic handle that eases the transportation significantly.

-The cooling and heating process is accompanied with a distinct clicking sound.
+The cooling and heating process with a distinct clicking sound.

-An 11-fin oil radiator from VonHaus emits the hot air across the room evenly; the array of temperature settings available will make your life in winter as comfortable as ever.
+An 11-fin oil radiator from VonHaus disperses the heat across the room evenly: the array of temperature settings available will make your winter life as comfortable as ever.